guiwitz/ImagingStats/Readme.md

 ### Notebooks

 The statistical analysis of the data extracted in the image processing part are visible in multiple files names ```R_analysis```.
 The [R_analysis.Rmd](R_analysis.Rmd) can be executed directly in RStudio by using the appropriate binder badge (top of this document).
 The [R_analysis.ipynb](R_analysis.ipynb) notebook can be run either in Jupyter on Binder or directly in Colab.
 The possibility to run R on Colab is still experimental and a few bugs or package incompatibilities might remain.

+## Useful links

+- Using R in Colab is still experimental, so you cannot change the language directly from the notebook.
+You instead have to *create* the notebook in R language using [this link](https://colab.research.google.com/#create=true&language=r).
+- You can browse through the course content at [this link](https://guiwitz.github.io/ImagingStats).